 Winners of the title "United Kingdom Superperson of the Year" (from 2009 onwards, plain old "Krypton Factor Champion") were as follows:

 |1985||Dr Andrew Gillam|

 - Heryett's win is notable for a few reasons.
 He only got into the Final via a tie-break question in his heat, a highest scoring loser position after the Group Final and an off-screen playoff.
-He came last in the first two rounds of the Final, but when he did win his ecstatic reaction was something close to an epileptic seizure.
+He came last in the first three rounds of the Final, and was understandably ecstatic when told of his win.
 As he told Gordon Burns afterwards, the news of his victory came as a considerable (albeit happy) shock - he'd assumed he'd either lost or it was yet another dead heat.